johncoxon/tsyganenko/README.md

 ## Copyright

 Geopack and the other Fortran code in this repository are developed by N A Tsyganenko et al. and licenced under the GPL v3 or later.

 The Python wrappers were originally written by Sebastien de Larquier in 2012.
-They are now maintained by John C Coxon and licenced under the MIT licence.
+They are now maintained by John C Coxon.
+Small edits have been made to `Geopack-2008.for` to allow for `f2py` compilation.
+Code in this repository other than the original Fortran is licenced under the MIT licence.

 ## Funding

 John C Coxon was supported during this work by Science and Technology Facilities Council (STFC) Consolidated Grants ST/R000719/1 and ST/V000942/1, and Ernest Rutherford Fellowship ST/V004883/1.

 ## Installation

     pip install tsyganenko
     pytest tests/test.py

-Tests take around 1 hour to run, so don’t be alarmed if you see this behaviour on your machine
+Tests take around 1 hour to run, so don’t be alarmed if you see this behaviour on your machine.

 The tests are run against the `csv` files in the repository which were created on an Apple Silicon (M1) Mac.
 Compiling the package on other machines leads to disparities which reflect the change in underlying architecture rather than